 Mailgun Setup

 Mailgun is a transactional email API service that enables you to send emails from your website or application.
-This guide will walk you through setting up Mailgun with your SendGrid account.
+This guide will walk you through setting up a Mailgun sending domain for your Django project.

 Prerequisites